-Phillips was one of the first major smart light manufacturers to jump on the HomeKit bandwagon, actually adding Apple's HomeKit authentication chip to its Hue hubs.
+Philips was one of the first major smart light manufacturers to jump on the HomeKit bandwagon, actually adding Apple's HomeKit authentication chip to its Hue hubs.

-The Hue starter kit includes said hub, along with three colour-changing screw-fit bulbs.
 You can use the official Philips app or Apple Home to set brightness, warmth, or colour of the bulbs, along with setting them to activate on a schedule or whenever you approach your home.

 Through HomeKit, you can control the lights with Siri, asking her to switch them on and off, dim to a specific brightness, switch to a pre-set scene, and more.

-LIFX wasn't one of the first companies to jump on the HomeKit bandwagon, but its third-generation bulbs include support for the Apple standard, and the company says its investigating software options to add support for older bulbs too.
+LIFX wasn't one of the first companies to jump on the HomeKit bandwagon, but its third-generation bulbs include support for the Apple standard, and the company says it's investigating software options to add support for older bulbs too.